xyflow/xyflow/.changeset/hip-files-hunt.md

 ---
-"@xyflow/svelte": patch
+"@xyflow/svelte": minor
-"svelte-examples": patch
 ---

-Adds `nodeComponent` prop to Svelteflow's Minimap
+Pass a custom `nodeComponent` to Svelteflow's Minimap